ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
     nulls into another bucket.
 <br>
-    :param df: dataframe containg features and target column
+    df: dataframe containg features and target column
 <br>
-    :param feature: feature column name
+    feature: feature column name
 <br>
-    :param target_col: target column
+    target_col: target column
 <br>
-    :param bins: Number bins required
+    bins: Number bins required
 <br>
-    :param cuts: if buckets of certain specific cuts are required.
+    cuts: if buckets of certain specific cuts are required.
 Used on test data to use cuts from train.
 <br>
     :return: If cuts are passed only df_grouped data is returned, else cuts and df_grouped data is returned
 <br>